-El Salvador's Dairy Industry Overview
+Overview of El Salvador's Dairy Industry

 Dairy Cattle and Milk Production

 El Salvador's dairy industry is supported by approximately 550,000 dairy cattle, contributing to a milk production volume of around 550 million liters annually.
-This robust production underpins the country's domestic dairy market and its trade relations within the region.
+This substantial production underpins the country's domestic dairy market and its trade relations within the region.

 Milk Processing and Dairy Products